gregnz/stocks/NTNX.md

 ### So Nutanix make HCI hardware you can plug and play?

 Exactly!
-But that's Nutanix's history.
+But that's old history.
 All the stuff above (more or less) is hardware focussed.
 Smaller, integrated hardware.
+Just un-read it.

-But future view of Nutanix is about shifting from the hardware focus of CI/HCI to being software-focussed.
-An enterprise cloud operating system across both public and private clouds.
+The future of Nutanix is software.
+They want to be an enterprise cloud operating system across both public and private clouds.

-You can plug these HCI appliances (that contain compute, storage, virtualisation and network) into your racks, and use your management console to create new virtual machines, and just run your applications on them.

 > My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.